uploadCustomer Data Intake

 Operators can revoke links at any time.
 Revoked and expired links show a clear error message to anyone who tries to use them.

-The upload page accepts PDF, Word documents, PowerPoint presentations, JPEG, and PNG files up to 100 MB each.
+The upload page accepts PDF, Word documents, PowerPoint presentations, CSV files, JPEG, and PNG files up to 100 MB each.
+Uploaded files are validated against their declared content type using magic byte detection - if the file content does not match the declared type, the upload is rejected.

 The link token itself is the authentication mechanism - no API key is exposed to the customer.
 Links are scoped to a single workspace and customer, time-limited, and usage-limited.
 The upload page enforces strict content security policies and does not embed third-party resources.

-Customer Data Intake is a direct upload channel that lets an approved customer integration stream healthcare documents straight into their workspace.
+For integrations that need programmatic upload (automated pipelines, EHR exports, partner systems), the intake API accepts files directly with HMAC-signed authentication.
 Each file is authenticated, checksum-verified, written to a per-customer storage path, logged to a tamper-evident audit row, and projected into a signal event that downstream pipelines can react to.

 Intake does not replace connectors.
 Most workspaces will run both: connectors for the steady-state sync, intake for bulk and ad-hoc pushes.